Karrakatta Cemetery: Redevelopment

-According to community group "Saving Family Headstones at Karrakatta" (SFH@K), a redevelopment program—referred to by the Metropolitan Cemeteries Board (MCB) as Cemetery Renewal—has been under way at Karrakatta Cemetery since 1970.
+According to community group Saving Family Headstones at Karrakatta (also known as SFH@K), a redevelopment program—marked by the Metropolitan Cemeteries Board (MCB) as Cemetery Renewal—has been under way at Karrakatta Cemetery since 1970.
+The redevelopment program is carried out under Part V Division 4 of the Cemeteries Act 1986 (WA), which permits cemetery authorities to implement "redevelopment schemes" within existing burial areas.

-SFH@K reports that more than 45 sections have already been cleared and that dozens more are listed for future schemes.
+Saving Family Headstones at Karrakatta reports that, as of September 2026, 48 sections have already been cleared and that dozens more are listed for future schemes.
 The group describes redevelopment as the mass removal of headstones, grave surrounds and plot numbers to create space for new graves, mausoleums and cremation memorial gardens.
 Removed monuments may be relocated, fixed to new walls or destroyed, while grave surrounds are sometimes reused as garden edging.

 For many years almost all new graves at Karrakatta have been dug between existing burials in redeveloped sections, leaving no memorial on the original plots.
-SFH@K states that all mausoleums and most cremation gardens are built directly over earlier graves.
+Saving Family Headstones at Karrakatta states that all mausoleums and most cremation gardens are built directly over earlier graves.

 The MCB maintains that "no human remains are disturbed" during redevelopment.
-SFH@K notes that this assurance is disputed by individuals with cemetery management experience.
+Saving Family Headstones at Karrakatta notes that this assurance is disputed by individuals with cemetery management experience.

-SFH@K argues that redevelopment severs historical links by removing monuments and primarily benefits government revenue and the funeral industry rather than meeting a genuine shortage of burial space.
+Saving Family Headstones at Karrakatta argues that redevelopment severs historical links by removing monuments and primarily benefits government revenue and the funeral industry rather than meeting a genuine shortage of burial space.
 The group highlights that the MCB operates five other metropolitan cemeteries with available plots and that a 38‑hectare cemetery reserve at Whitby, set aside in 2012, remains undeveloped.

 In 2018 market research commissioned by the MCB found that only 28 per cent of the community was aware of redevelopment.

-SFH@K cites Part V Division 4 of Western Australia’s Cemeteries Act 1986, which permits cemetery boards to implement "redevelopment schemes" within existing burial areas.
+As of August 2026, the following sections have already undergone redevelopment: